 4 Data Centers on 3 Continents

-At the time of this writing, Siteground has 5 data centers in the United States, Europe and Asia: Chicago, London, Amsterdam and Singapore.
+At the time of this writing, Siteground has 5 data centers in the 4 countries: United States, Netherlands, United Kingdom and Singapore.

 Every new Siteground hosting package is able to choose which data center you want your sites to be stored on.